Matanoh2003/Matanoh2003/README.md

-- 👋 Hi, I’m Matano Patrick,
+Hi, I’m Matano Patrick,
-- 👀 I’m interested in advancing Technology in Business sector,
-- 🌱 I’m currently learning Business Information Technology.
-- 📫 How to reach me Email; matanohpee@gmail.com
-- Cell Phone; 0792179877
-- 😄 Pronouns...HE/HIM...
+💼 Currently pursuing Business Information Technology (BBIT) 💡 Passionate about leveraging technology to solve real business problems 📩 Email: matanohpee@gmail.com
+📞 Phone: +254 792 179 877

 <!---
 Matanoh2003/Matanoh2003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.